shaolang/pack-man/README.md

 where `src` is the name of the amended Postscript file, and `dest` is the optional dest file name.

+## Genesis

+I wrote the original version in Clojure; if you refer to use that version instead, use the commit tagged 0.1.0.

 ## License

-Copyright © 2016 Shaolang Ai
+Copyright © 2016 - 2020 Shaolang Ai

 Distributed under the MIT License